-- Transaction transfers data items between system buffer blocks and its private work-area using the following operations : - read(X) assigns the value of data item X to the local variable $x_i$ . - write(X) assigns the value of local variable xi to data item {X} in the buffer block. - both these commands may necessitate the issue of an input(BX) instruction before the assignment, if the block BX in which X resides is not already in memory. - Transactions - Perform read(X) while accessing X for the first time; - All subsequent accesses are to the local copy. - After last access, transaction executes write(X). - output(BX) need not immediately follow write(X).
-System can perform the output operation when it deems fit.
+- Each transaction Ti has its private work-area in which local copies of all data items accessed and updated by it are kept. - $T_i$ 's local copy of a data item X is called $x_i$ . - Transferring data items between system buffer blocks and its private work-area done by: - read(X) assigns the value of data item X to the local variable $x{i}$ . - write(X) assigns the value of local variable xi to data item {X} in the buffer block. - Note: output(BX) need not immediately follow write(X).
+System can perform the output operation when it deems fit. - Transactions - Must perform read(X) before accessing X for the first time (subsequent reads can be from local copy) - write(X) can be executed at any time before the transaction commits